Spooky stars from Napoli, Real Madrid dress up for Halloween, as Højlund wears white socks

 The nights are closing in, darkness is falling all around and spooky season is underway once again with the world of football being dragged into the netherworld of Halloween.

-As usual, many soccer stars have celebrated in style, and social media suddenly awash with images of players and their families going all-out for the occasion.
+As usual, many soccer stars have celebrated in style, and the social media landscape was suddenly awash with images of players and their families going all-out for the occasion.

 - The chaos of the U.S. Open Cup: Why Sharktopus gets a rematch